-- 2. Select the Dropper 🥕 tool by doing one of the following:

-- In the Reference View \equiv menu, select Colour Eyedropper. - Right-click in the Reference view and from the menu select Colour Eyedropper. - Use the keyboard shortcut Alt + D. - 3.
+- 2. Select the Dropper 🥕 tool by doing one of the following: - In the Reference view toolbar, select the Dropper 🥕 tool. - In the Reference View \equiv menu, select Colour Eyedropper. - Right-click in the Reference view and from the menu select Colour Eyedropper. - Use the keyboard shortcut Alt + D. - 3.
 In the Reference view, click on an area of colour from the model to select a desired colour.